bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Add enctype=multipart/formdata to the form since it has image upload functionality.
 Then add CSRF token as query parameter as it won't work with hidden input fields on multipart forms.

 Install multer: `npm install --save multer` and uuid: `npm install uuid`.

+#### <b>Add product model and store products in the database</b>

+Add product-model file.
+Numbers are stored as string by default, so add a + in front of the variable to make sure it's converted to number.